mark-hobbs/mark-hobbs.github.io/_posts/2025-04-15-model-deployment.md

 ### Design

 The service adopts a modular design that cleanly separates concerns and enhances maintainability.
+All the code can be found [here](https://github.com/mark-hobbs/articles/tree/main/model-deployment).

 ```bash
 service/